Harsh6063/Data-Extraction-and-NLP/README.md

    - Extracted data is saved in `extracted_articles.xlsx`.

 2. **Cleaning Extracted Text**
-   - We process the scraped text to remove stopwords from `stopwords.txt`.
+   - We process the scraped text to remove stopwords from putting all the stopwords file in the `stopwords` folder each ending with `.txt`  .
    - The text is tokenized, converted to lowercase, and unnecessary punctuation is removed.
    - Cleaned data is saved in `cleaned_articles.xlsx`.